DataDog/datadog-agent/comp/otelcol/extension/README.md

 - pprof: Found in `otel/otel-flare/pprof`
 - zpages: Found in `otel/otel-flare/zpages`

+### Logs

+The flare will collect the otel-agent logs which can be found in `logs/otel-agent.log`.

 ### Raw data

 The raw response can be found in `otel-response.json`.
 This corresponds to the data that is exposed at the datadog extensions port.